 The tracheostomy tube has an inner cannula that protects the whole tube from pooling of mucous secretions.
 It is removable so the lodged mucous secretions could be cleaned with brush and water.

 There are two types of inner cannula – disposable and reusable.
 For reusable inner cannula, basic care techniques include the following:

 - When mucous secretions are hard to remove, soak the inner cannula in half-strength hydrogen peroxide.
 The solution will loosen the hardened secretions so it will be easier to brush it off.

 - Before attaching the inner cannula, make sure that it has been rinsed with NSS or sterile water after the hydrogen peroxide soak.
 After rinsing, dry the cannula with gauze.
-Hydrogen peroxide can irritate the mucous membrane so it will be best to rinse the inner cannula before reattaching it.
+Hydrogen peroxide can be irritating, particularly to the mucous membrane.
+With that in mind, it will be best to rinse the inner cannula before reattaching it.

 - For patients with a lot of mucous secretions, cleaning of inner cannula is advised every eight hours.
 Mucous secretions are good breeding ground for bacterial growth.
 To minimize risk of infection, cleaning of inner cannula every eight hours is advised for patients with excessive mucous secretions.